jacksund/simmate/README.md

 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
 [Shields Badges](https://shields.io/)
 -->
 > :warning: We are still at the early stages for building!
 The organization of our code changes frequently -- so many features and tutorials aren't ready yet...
 For this reason, we've also limited our website access to just team members.

-> :warning: If you'd like to be notified when Simmate is ready for public use or even help test out our site/code, send me an email (jacksund@live.unc.edu).
 We anticipate a stable version will be publicly available in the first few months of 2022.

+> :warning: Simmate is currently reliant on VASP, which is an expensive DFT software that can be very difficult to install for beginners.
+We are working to move away from propriatary softwares and toward free/open-source codes like ABINIT or DFTK.jl.
+This will take time though... so we recommend that fully experimental labs wait until Simmate hits this milestone.
+If you'd like to be notified when this occurs, send me an email (jacksund@live.unc.edu).

 ## Welcome!